 Picking up once again from my last post, we’re going to spend another day exploring Many Glacier!
 The subject of today’s post is actually one of my very favorite hikes – Grinnell Glacier.
-In fact, Grinnell Glacier is on my All-time Favorite Hikes list.
-It also tops my day hikes in Glacier list…which only exists in my head at this point, but will probably someday make it onto here.
+It also tops my day hikes in Glacier list… which only exists in my head at this point, but will probably someday make it onto here.

 To my knowledge, Grinnell Glacier is the only glacier in the park that you can actually hike to.
 That being said, it’s still a 10.6-mile (17 km) round-trip hike with 1,600 feet (488 m) of elevation gain.
 When my mom and I set off on this hike in September 2011, we were expecting to see relatively few people on the trail.
 Turns out we were wrong.
 Grinnell Glacier has to be one of the most popular hikes in the park!

 Taking a boat across Swiftcurrent Lake instead of hiking around it cuts about 3 miles (4.8 km) off the round-trip distance, making it a much more appealing and achievable hike for many people.
 We didn’t take the boat, but instead followed the trail along the east shore of Swiftcurrent Lake to the boat dock and junction.
 There are a lot of trails in this area, but everything is well-marked and easy to follow.
 From the junction, keep right towards Lake Josephine.

 Lake Josephine is a very pretty lake, and the trail follows the shoreline, providing lots of views.
 There’s also a little beach at the northern end of the lake that’s nice for wading and enjoying the view.